Flowers + Plants 101

 - Harvest gold bouquets.
 This one had to be our number one fall flower arrangement recommendation.
 Harvest gold is a shade of color that ranges from orange to yellow.
 Often you will see this color paired with reds.
 Yellows, gold, oranges, and reds are the colors of fall.
 Just examine any of our Fall Bouquets to see how these colors can be created with fall flowers.

-- Sunflower and coneflower arrangements.
+- Sunflowers and coneflower arrangements.
 While you can use sunflowers in the summer, they are probably the most iconic fall flower around.
 Coneflowers are another fall flower with a very similar appearance to sunflowers.
 They have slightly spikier petals and come in a variety of colors.
 Sunflowers are typically orange or yellow and black.
 Together or apart, sunflowers and coneflowers make for a super seasonal fall bouquet.

 - Use grains.
 Fall is the season of the harvest.
 Traditionally, this is the time when grains would be picked and stored.
 People in the Mid-West and Plains regions of the United States are used to seeing the “amber waves of grain” swaying in the fall.
 These grains can be used as part of your fall flower arrangements.
 Amaranth, oats, wheat, and quinoa are all grains that work well in a harvest bouquet.